 Has The Great Resignation impacted your dealership?
 Are you concerned that it might?
 Well, offering opportunities for your dealership staff to upskill and expand their skill sets could be the answer.

 While upskilling may be a new buzzword, the idea is nothing new.
 Upskilling is the process of learning new skills, typically to advance into a higher position.
 You, as an employer, may know it as training and talent development.

-There are several benefits to having an upskill plan for your dealership staff, particularly if The Great Recession has affected your employment numbers.
+There are several benefits to having an upskill plan for your dealership staff, particularly if The Great Resignation has affected your employment numbers.